StegVerse-Labs/StegID/docs/WHY_STEGID_EXISTS.md

 ---

-## Why This Matters

-If identity, governance, or AI systems cannot survive:
-- infrastructure collapse
-- platform loss
-- institutional failure
-- time discontinuity

-Then they are conveniences, not foundations.

-StegID is designed to survive being forgotten — and rediscovered.

----

 ## In One Sentence

 StegID is a continuity-of-truth layer that can be recovered from a single artifact, on a single device, without authority.